Mat-O-Lab/AluTrace-Data-and-Documentation/src/RDF data and ontologies/README.md

 # What data is provided?
 This is an introduction into the organization of the RDF data.
-The data in this repository is organized to be reused for different [applications](#Use-cases-of-this-data).
+The data in this repository is organized to be reused for different [purposes](#Use-cases-of-this-data).

 ## Overview over RDF files
 In this repo you will find